MerlinR/Hexital/README.md

 ## Inspiration

-This library was was inspired by [TALIpp](https://github.com/nardew/talipp) which is another Incremental Technical Analysis Library, however I disliked the seperate input lists rather then an entire candle, and futhermore outputs are seperated entities requiring lots of managing.
-Whereas Hexital stores all data within the Candles making easier usage.
+This library was inspired by [TALIpp](https://github.com/nardew/talipp), another Incremental Technical Analysis Library.
+However, I found the separate input lists rather cumbersome compared to working with an entire candle.
+Additionally, in TALIpp, outputs are separate entities, requiring extensive management.
+In contrast, Hexital stores all data within the candle, simplifying usage and management.